Holiday Village Mall: Changes since 2005

 In November 2005, Scheels, which has operated in the mall since 1968, announced plans build a larger store on the site of the former Herberger's building.
 Plans were later changed to remodel the vacant space, instead of the demolishing the vacant building.
 After much anticipation, Scheels opened its new store in February 2007.
 The empty Scheels space was quickly filled by Bed Bath & Beyond in October 2007.

 In July 2006, Macerich sold the shopping center to GK Development.

 In 2009, CVS Pharmacy, which acquired Osco Drug from Albertsons in 2005, closed its store after a new free-standing location was built nearby.
 The old CVS store was replaced by Big Lots in November 2011.
 Sears announced the closure of its store in September 2014.
 A Sears Hometown Store was opened in the mall in November 2015 but closed in 2018.

 Hobby Lobby and PetSmart moved into the vacant Sears space in early 2017.
 In April 2018, Herberger's parent company The Bon-Ton announced it will liquidate and close all 267 stores.
 A Harbor Freight Tools store was added to a portion of the former Herberger's building in January 2019.

 In January 2023, Bed Bath & Beyond announced the store at the mall will close in March.

+In August 2024, Big Lots announced the closure of the store at the mall.